Drag and Drop

 Drag and drop is also written as “Drag-and-Drop”, or “DND” in short.
 DND is like “copy and paste” or “cut and paste”.
-If a user drags a UI element, which is a widget, selected part or something, data is transferred from the source to the destination.
+If a user drags a UI element, which is a widget, selected part or other elements, data is transferred from the source to the destination.

-You probably have experience that you moved a file with DND.
+You probably have experience moving a file with DND.

 Example for DND